kilofox/kohana/modules/cache/guide/cache/config.md

 timeout          | __NO__   | (_integer_) Value in seconds which will be used for connecting to the daemon.
 Think twice before changing the default value of 1 second - you can lose all the advantages of caching if your connection is too slow.
 Default to __1__ retry_interval   | __NO__   | (_integer_) Controls how often a failed server will be retried, the default value is 15 seconds.
 Setting this parameter to -1 disables automatic retry.
 Default to __15__ status           | __NO__   | (_boolean_) Controls if the server should be flagged as online.
 Default to __true__ failure_callback | __NO__   | (_[callback](http://www.php.net/manual/en/language.pseudo-types.php#language.types.callback)_) Allows the user to specify a callback function to run upon encountering an error.
 The callback is run before failover is attempted.
 The function takes two parameters, the hostname and port of the failed server.
-Default to __NULL__
+Default to __null__

 	'memcache' => [
 		'driver' => 'memcache',